 You ever have that feeling where you’re not sure if you’re awake or still dreaming?

-If you live in the United States of America in the year 2018, I’m going to assume the answer is yes.
+If you live in the United States of America today, I’m going to assume the answer is yes.
 But this feels particularly true in the fashion world right now, with celebrities, models, and street-style stars all looking like they just walked off the set of The Matrix.
 Last week, a headline in the Daily Mail read: “Bella Hadid looks like she stepped out of The Matrix in all-leather outfit and dark shades in NYC.”